TUM-DSE/sys-lab/ws22/fpga-os/README.md

 # GUI login

-You can use xrdp for remote desktop.
-Your username and password are given by course instructors.
+You can use xrdp to access our machine via remote desktop.
+Your username and password will be given by course instructors.
 Any xrdp client app is required. http://xrdp.org/